 5-9 p.m. – SATURDAY NIGHT SEAFOOD FEAST AND PARTY AT THE WHARF – Williams Wharf Landing, Rt.
 614

 - FREE ADMISSION AND OPEN TO THE PUBLIC

 - A wide array of food and drinks will be available for purchase

 - Fresh seafood by the White Dog Bistro.
 Choices include raw oysters, crab cakes, scallop kebobs, jumbo grilled shrimp, roasted game hens, ribs and sides.
-Available for purchase on site – this company takes credit cards.
+Available for purchase on site – this company takes credit cards.”

 - Beer (Starr Hill brewery), Wine and soft drinks by the Mathews Rotary Club – Cash only please

 - Entertainment/Dancing provided by the band and cast of Donk’s Theater, Virginia’s Li’l Ole Opry

 6:30-8:30 a.m. – Coffee and Donuts available at THMS (donation requested to benefit local church)

 8-9:30 a.m. – Full Hot breakfast available at the Westville Christian Church, Main Street (back door entrance) – $7.00 – Eggs, bacon, sausage, pancakes, fruit, sweet breads, cold cereal, milk, juice, coffee – reservations requested; walk-ins welcome – The BEST deal in town and GREAT food!

 Try one of our local restaurants open for breakfast on Sunday – Seabreeze on Gwynn’s Island, Lynne’s Family Restaurant, Route 14/198, Hardee’s or Subway.
 Southwind Pizza is now open for Sunday Brunch at 9 a.m. , see “Local Eats”.